3D printing software has improved tremendously over the near couple of years.

 - Provides a status bar with the model’s issues to enhance 3D printability

-- Allow repairing 3D model on the fly using fast and reliable technology calculating complex geometries with ease
+- Allow repairing 3D models on the fly using fast and reliable technology calculating complex geometries with ease

-- Reduce and enhance polygon count of your mesh leading to faster loading and slice time
+- Reduce and enhance the polygon count of your mesh leading to faster loading and slice time

 - Transform any 3D model into an OBJ, 3MF, SVG, STL, or GCODE with compromising 3D printability

-- Provide advanced processing workflows through the node-based editor to tailor files preprocessing
+- Provide advanced processing workflows through the node-based editor to tailor file preprocessing

 - Not made for beginners who are just starting to learn 3D modeling